-This resource was reviewed by the NIHR Centre for Engagement and Dissemination in March 2021 for accuracy and currency.
+This resource was reviewed by NIHR in March 2021 for accuracy and currency.
 The NIHR endorses this resource.

-This guidance is due for review in March 2022.
+This guidance is due for review in March 2023.

 The previous version was referenced as: INVOLVE (2012) Briefing notes for researchers: involving the public in NHS, public health and social care research.
 INVOLVE, Eastleigh.
 The authors of the 2012 version of the Briefing Notes for Researchers were Helen Hayes, Sarah Buckland and Maryrose Tarpey, who used to work for the INVOLVE Coordinating Centre.
 Additional contributors to thank for their involvement in the development of the 2012 version are: Ann Louise Caress, Alison Ford, Lesley Roberts, Carer, Kati Turner, Derek Ward, Tracey Williamson, Sarah Howlett, Lucy Simons, Philippa Yeeles, Gill Wren, Paula Davis, Sandra Paget, Doreen Tembo, Christine Vial.